volty13/astralpredictor/README.md

 - ➡️ Mines Predictor / Tower Predictor
 - ➡️ Grid with Safe Tiles (🟢), Semi Safe Tiles (🟡), Not Predicted Tiles (🔴), Possible Bomb Tiles (💣)
 - ➡️ Mines prediction up to 4 with up to 85% accuracy
+- ➡️ Tower prediction up to 6 with up to 80% accuracy
 - ➡️ Simple to use and Minimalistic Interface